SF-WDI-LABS/mongoose-books-app/docs/sprint3.md

 That's right: we're going to add Characters to each of the books.
 Characters, however, are usually pretty unique to the book that they're in, so we'll be using an **embedded** document; embedding `Character` into the `Book` schema.

-1. Commit your work (so that you don't overwrite your old work) and checkout the `starting-point-sprint-3` branch.
+1. Commit your work (so that you don't overwrite your old work).
+2. Run `git checkout starting-point-sprint-3` to get the updated code that includes a frontend for characters.
 Inspect the solutions, especially the `POST api/books` route to see how to handle the case when an author is not yet saved in the database.
 2. From here, `git checkout -b my-work-sprint-3.`
 3. Startup the app making sure to `node seed.js` and `node server.js`.
 4. Take a look at the current UI in your web browser.
 You should see that a new field has been added to each book listed.